Welcome to Shelter SA the Peak Body for Housing in South Australia

 Shelter SA advocates for improved housing outcomes for South Australians who are living on low incomes and in housing need.Read more

-Our advocacy aims to influence policy, legislative, funding and service delivery decisions within political, economic, and social systems and institutions.
-Advocacy includes media campaigns, public speaking, commissioning and publishing research to promote public debate and awareness.
+Our advocacy aims to influence policy, legislative, funding and service delivery decisions within political, economic and social systems and institutions.
+Our advocacy includes media campaigns, public speaking, research and community engagement to promote public debate and raise awareness about housing affordability.

 Advocacy in all its forms seeks to ensure that people, particularly those citizens who are in need and are most vulnerable in society, are able to:

 - Have their needs included in decisions that affect them

 - Have their voices genuinely considered when decisions are being made about them

 Shelter SA informs and recommends policy changes or resists policy changes, where needed, to improve housing outcomes for people living on low incomes in South Australia.
 View Shelter SA's Policy Position.Read more

 Policies and legislation shape the way institutions and organisations operate and can have a huge impact on people’s everyday lives.
 Policies are used to determine eligibility for services, provision of resources, and determining courses of action.
 Shelter SA informs and recommends policy changes or resists policy changes, where needed.
 View Shelter SA's Policy Position